Danitilahun/Web_group/README.md

 2) Data Formats

 	The way mongodb stores data is closely similar to javascript objects and JSON. since we send and requests data in JSON data type , it is easier to use mongodb instead of transforming such a data to a database which follow tabular data formats.
+3) Nested Datas

+	There are several circumstances in which we have used nested datas.
+We found mongodb to be a better choice for such kind of datas to persist.